 We need urgent regulation

-It’s time for regulators to catches up with digital innovation and governments to make social media platforms like Facebook and Twitter financially and legally liable for their content.
+It’s time for regulators to catch up with digital innovation and governments to make social media platforms like Facebook and Twitter financially and legally liable for their content.

 We’ve seen recently Twitter CEO Jack Dorsey step up in a small way to tag some of Trump’s posts as requiring a fact check.
 Mark Zuckerberg’s Facebook has a significant way to go.
 And its lack of action is starting to have material impacts: Coca-Cola and Unilever are some of the big brands that have recently pulled all their ads out of Facebook due to a lack of responsibility and oversight.